zopencommunity/meta/docs/Guides/Porting.md

 Each tool needs to provide a `.env` program that can be source'd from it's directory to set up it's environment.
 If you are building from a ZOSOpenTools port, this `.env` file will be created as part of the install process, but if you are providing a `boot` version of the tool (e.g. cURL), then you will need to provide your own version of `.env`.

+### Creating a repository under ZOSOpenTools

+After you have a working z/OS prototype for your tool, you will need to create a repository to hold your contents.

+Send an email to itodorov@ca.ibm.com or fultonm@ca.ibm.com with the following information:
+* Name of the tool
+* Current repository where contents reside
+* List of Collaborators

+Once your repository is created, you will be invited as a collaborator.

+Proceed to clone the repository and submit a Pull Request including the initial contents of your z/OS port.

+### Setting up the CI/CD pipeline

+Once you have a working build of your z/OS Open Source tool, then you may add it to the z/OS Open Source Jenkins CI/CD pipeline.

+View [CI/CD Pipeline](/Guides/Pipeline.md) for more details